kriszyp/lmdb-js/README.md

 * Transaction management
 * Iterable queries/cursors

-`lmdb-store` is build on the excellent `node-lmdb` package.
+`lmdb-store` is build on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.

 ## Design
 When an `lmdb-store` is created, an LMDB environment/database is created, and starts with a default DB size of 1MB.
 LMDB itself uses a fixed size, but `lmdb-store` detects whenever the database goes beyond the current size, and automatically increases the size of DB, and re-executes the write operations after resizing.
 With this, you do not have to make any estimates of database size, the databases automatically grow as needed (as you would expect from a database!)

 `lmdb-store` is designed for synchronous reads, and asynchronous writes.
-In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdb-store` observes this design pattern; because LMDB is a memory-mapped database, read operations do not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to for code get instant synchronous values from reads.
+In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdb-store` observes this design pattern; because LMDB is a memory-mapped database, read operations do not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
 On the otherhand, in default mode with sync'ed/flushed transactions, write operations do involve I/O, and furthermore can achieve vastly higher throughput by batching operations.
 The entire transaction of batch operation are performed in a separate thread.
-Consequently, `lmdb-store` is designed for writes to go through this batching process and return a simple promise that resolves once the write is completed and flushed to disk.
+Consequently, `lmdb-store` is designed for writes to go through this asynchronous batching process and return a simple promise that resolves once the write is completed and flushed to disk.

 LMDB supports multiple modes of transactions, including disabling of file sync'ing (noSync), which makes transaction commits much faster.
 We _highly_ discourage turning off sync'ing as it leaves the database prone to data corruption.
 With the default sync'ing enabled, LMDB has a crash-proof design; a machine can be turned off at any point, and data can only be corrupted if the written data is actually corrupted/changed.
-This does make transactions slower.
+This does make transactions slower (although not necessarily less efficient).
 However, by batching writes, when a database is under load, slower transactions just enable more writes per transaction, and lmdb-store is able to drive LMDB to achieve the same levels of throughput with safe sync'ed transactions as without, while still preserving the durability/safety of sync'ed transactions.

 `lmdb-store` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.